OunMuhammads/8weeksqlchallenge/Week 1 - Danny's Diner /Readme.md

 Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.

 ***
-## Please Note: I've used mySQL and I've made little changes in the schema.
+## Note: I've made some small tweaks to the database schema.
+I used MySQL, but feel free to apply the changes using your preferred tool.

 ## Table Creations